Top 15 Accounting APIs to Integrate with in 2026

 15. DATEV API

 DATEV is Germany's leading accounting software provider, serving over 40,000 accounting practices and 700,000 businesses.
-Deeply integrated with German tax law, banking systems, and regulatory requirements.
+DATEV is deeply integrated with German tax law, banking systems, and regulatory requirements, making it non-negotiable for SaaS products operating in Germany.

-What it's good for: German-focused SaaS platforms requiring deep compliance with German accounting standards and tax regulations
+What it's good for: German-focused SaaS platforms requiring deep compliance with German accounting standards (HGB/GoBD) and tax regulations.

 Key features: